 The First Pan African Albinism Conference

-The first ever Pan African Albinism Conference was held in Dar es Salaam from November 19– 22, 2015 and marked an unprecedented moment in bringing together major stakeholders to discuss and empower advocacy and protection measures for people with albinism.
-The conference was hosted by Under the Same Sun (UTSS), and was attended by over 200 delegates including representatives from albinism communities of 29 African nations and 9 non-African nations.
+The first ever Pan African Albinism Conference was held in Dar es Salaam from November 19– 22, 2015, and marked an unprecedented moment in bringing together major stakeholders to discuss and empower advocacy and protection measures for people with albinism.
+The conference was hosted by Under the Same Sun (UTSS) and attended by over 200 delegates, including representatives from albinism communities of 29 African nations and 9 non-African nations.

 The Regional Action Plan on Albinism

-The Regional Action Plan on Albinism (2017-2021) was developed by organizations of persons with albinism in Africa, select government entities in the region, as well as other human rights entities under the leadership of the United Nations Independent Expert on the enjoyment of human rights by persons with albinism.
-It was endorsed by the African Commission on Human and Peoples’ Rights and the Pan-African Parliament in 2017 and 2018 respectively.
+The Regional Action Plan on Albinism (2017-2021) was developed by organizations of persons with albinism in Africa, select government entities in the region, and other human rights entities under the leadership of the United Nations Independent Expert on the enjoyment of human rights by persons with albinism.
+It was endorsed by the African Commission on Human and Peoples’ Rights and the Pan-African Parliament in 2017 and 2018, respectively.

 Africa Disability Protocol mentions Persons with Albinism

-The African Union in 2018 adopted a Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Persons with Disabilities in Africa.
-The Disability Protocol refers to persons with albinism in its Preamble and includes several provisions on harmful practices which impact persons with albinism in the region.
+In 2018, the African Union adopted a Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Persons with Disabilities in Africa.
+The Disability Protocol refers to persons with albinism in its Preamble and includes several provisions on harmful practices that impact persons with albinism in the region.

 The Global Albinism Alliance

-From January 26 to 28, civil society groups representing people with albinism from six continents gathered in Paris to lay the foundation for an international coalition to combat the attacks, stigmatization, and discrimination people with albinism.
+From January 26 to 28, 2020, civil society groups representing people with albinism from six continents gathered in Paris, France to lay the foundation for an international coalition to combat the attacks, stigmatization, and discrimination against people with albinism.
 They formed the Global Albinism Alliance.